Andre-Medina/Electoralyze/README.md

 There are two packages within this repo:
 - UI: Creates the UI
 - Electoralyze: API for Australian census, regions and election data.
+- Electoralive: API for viewing live election results on election night.

 ### UI